Sangeetha-krishna/Library-Management-System/README.md

 Library Management System - SQL

 This project implements a Library Management System using SQL.
-It involves creating a database named `library` with six tables: `Branch`, `Employee`, `Books`, `Customer`, `IssueStatus`, and `ReturnStatus`.
+It involves creating a database named library with six tables: Branch, Employee, Books, Customer, IssueStatus, and ReturnStatus.
 Each table is defined with specific attributes and relationships, including primary keys and foreign keys to ensure data integrity.

 Database Schema: